 Trader Joe’s vs. Target Comparison Breakdown

-As many know, Trader Joe’s is committed to providing clean label products to its consumers and in response to a growing demand for such products, Target has also responded with it’s launch of its exclusive line, Simply Balanced (which we love!).
+As many know, Trader Joe’s is committed to providing clean label products to its consumers and in response to a growing demand for such products, Target also has their own line, Good and Gather, which promises to avoid certain ingredients (more below).

 Related: Top 25 Finds at Trader Joe’s